franpossetto/Nina/README.md

 ![Revit API](https://img.shields.io/badge/RevitAPI-2019-blue.svg)
 ![Revit API](https://img.shields.io/badge/RevitAPI-2020-blue.svg)

-A collection of Shorcuts to work faster in Revit.
+A collection of tiny tools to work faster in Revit.
+Most of these commands are availables in Revit but as options in second windows.
+As they are actions that the users repeats very often, the goal is to be able to access them quickly, using keyboard shorcuts.

 Most of this work was done on Sunday mornings with Nina.

-To install this addin, run the installer provided on this repo.

 ## Installation
 Run the file Nina.msi provided in this repository.